agutteridge/prolog/README.md

-# prolog
+# Prolog Assignment: Maze solver
-PPL prolog coursework: maze solver
+Prolog coursework component for Programming Paradigms and Languages (14-15).

-Instructions:
+To execute:

-Please compile all files from main.pl and write the following predicate:
+1. Compile all files from main.pl and write the following predicate:

-solve(From, To, Path).
+`solve(From, To, Path).`